-Building a personalized electro-mechanical model of the heart ventricles is an important task to simulate and analyze the electrical or mechanical activity of the heart of a specific patient.
+Building a personalized electro-mechanical model of the heart ventricles is an important precursor to the simulation and analysis of the electrical or mechanical activity of the heart of a specific patient.

-We started the research on this topic at INRIA about 6 years ago through a collaborative action ICEMA6 funded by the scientific direction of INRIA.
-This collaborative action was closely followed and supported by Gilles Kahn.
-It involved several research project teams at INRIA including Sosso, Caiman, Epidaure, Opale and Macs, and external research groups at NIH (E. Mc Veigh), Guy's Hospital (R. Razavi), and Philips (O. Gérard).
-This collaboration was even reinforced more recently through a specific INRIA consortium called CardioSense3D7, currently involving the INRIA teams Asclepios, Macs, Reo and Sosso2, as well as the previous NIH, Guy's Hospital and Philips research groups.
+We began research on this topic at INRIA about seven years ago through a collaborative action ICEMA7 funded by the scientific management of INRIA.
+This collaborative action was followed closely and supported by Gilles Kahn.
+It involved several project-teams at INRIA including Sosso, Caiman, Epidaure,

-6 www-rocq.inria.fr/sosso/icema2/icema2.html
+7 www-rocq.inria.fr/sosso/icema2/icema2.html.